allisterb/Alpheus/README.md

 ![Query screenshot](https://1qik4g.dm2301.livefilestore.com/y4mCaV-1xfjcayXYIl7SrtBrrrJr6vmdO366CkHgXtNdi6cMdQWiHIrqiZ0Gw9KT1JbhPvLC1b-GFkWmwXWFSzWf4EvcHK5iubR-JqSOMa-RA1n1FRozOxEjV0BvszNNSXHUk55KqNCKVRem4_I7cnQ8quFHUMbGwpdmTvlNzogrSsB6R9VZxWItPxCZxYoteUfc9ki2YoiPR04b42YaiEFsA?width=1106&height=796&cropmode=none)

-## Supported formats
-Alpheus can parse and query configuration files for the following servers and applications:
-* OpenSSH (sshd_config)
-* MySQL (my.cnf)
-* PostgreSQL (postgresql.conf)
-* Nginx (nginx.conf)
-* Apache Httpd (http
-* Docker (Dockerfile)
-* .NET and ASP.NET App.config and Web.Config files

 Alpheus is similar in goals to the [Augeas](http://augeas.net/) project but with quite different execution:

 * Augeus is written for Linux with only [nascent Windows support](https://github.com/hercules-team/augeas/issues/476) that requires a compatibilty layer like Cygwin.
 Alpheus runs on any platform with .NET support: .NET Framework, Mono, or .NET Core.

-* Augeas is written in C and uses the [Boomerang](https://alliance.seas.upenn.edu/~harmony/) language which is a subset of ML for writing lenses.
+* Augeas is written in C and uses the [Boomerang](https://alliance.seas.upenn.edu/~harmony/) language which is a subset of ML for writing parsers.
 Alpheus is written in C# and uses the [Sprache](https://github.com/sprache/Sprache) monadic parser combinator library.
 Parser combinators are a good match for OOP languages with functional bits like C#.
-Sprache and C# allow you to use functional ideas while incrementally building and testing parsers and reusing existing grammar pieces, e.g. the following code is a part of the MySQL grammar:
+Sprache and C# allow you to use functional idioms while incrementally building and testing parsers and reusing existing grammar pieces, e.g. the following code is a part of the Alpheus MySQL grammar:
 ````
             public static Parser<AString> KeyName
             {